Soldier Honored: Benjamin A. Stevenson

 Branch of Service: Army

-Born in Albany, New York Benjamin Stevenson was a graduate of Smithson Valley High School in Spring Branch, Texas.
+Born in Albany, N.Y., MSG Stevenson was a graduate of Smithson Valley High School in Spring Branch, Tex.
 He enlisted in the Army as an Infantryman in 1993.
-After completing Initial Entry Training and Airborne School, he was assigned to Delta Company in Fort Bragg, North Carolina.
-In January 2000 he graduated from the U.S. Army John F. Kennedy Special Warfare Center to become a Special Forces Weapons Sergeant.
+After completing Initial Entry Training and Airborne School, he was assigned to Delta Company in Fort Bragg, N.C.
+In January 2000, he graduated from the U.S. Army John F. Kennedy Special Warfare Center to become a Special Forces Weapons Sergeant.
 By 2006, MSG Stevenson was assigned to the Army Special Operations Command (Airborne) in Fort Bragg.
-He had deployed seven times to Iraq and three to Afghanistan.
+He deployed seven times to Iraq and three to Afghanistan.

 He is survived by his wife and two sons, both of which have been Folds of Honor scholarship recipients.